Judge prepares for Alex Jones to take stand in Connecticut

 The plaintiffs say Jones’ promotion of Sandy Hook conspiracy theories on his show led to the families being threatened and harassed by deniers of the shooting.
 They say they’ve endured death threats and in-person harassment, video recording by strangers and abusive comments on social media.
 Some families moved to avoid harassment.

-“You’re already completely off-balance and then something like this comes along and people start saying stuff like this and it derails you, it completely derails you,” David Wheeler said.
+“You’re already completely off-balance and then something like this comes along and people start saying stuff like this and it derails you, it completely derails you,” Wheeler said.

 The trial is being streamed live by the website Law & Crime, which on Tuesday disabled the comments section of its YouTube stream.